 Beef birria is a slow-cooked, savory Mexican stew made with beef, a blend of chile peppers, onion, garlic, and a variety of spices.
 This dish is warm and inviting with a depth of flavor that goes unmatched.
+Prepare it in a slow cooker, on the stove top, or Instant Pot.
 Naturally gluten-free.

 Jessica Halverstadt is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 As an Amazon Associate, I earn from qualifying purchases.

 I am so excited to share this recipe with you.
 Like SO, SO excited!!!!
 It’s by far my favorite dish.
 The absolute best recipe I’ve ever developed!
 Hands down.

 So I was browsing social media one day and happened to watch a short video about a food truck that was serving birria tacos.
 They looked so freaking amazing that I was bound and determined to replicate them.

 Prior to that, I’d never heard of birria.
 How about you??

 Anywho, birria is a Mexican stew originating from the state of Jalisco.
 Traditionally it was made with goat, however, this recipe calls for beef as it is more accessible.
 Alternately it can be made with chicken, veal, lamb, or pork.
 Aside from beef, I’ve only tried it with pork.
 And it was delicious but not as good as the beef version in my opinion.